asankov/asankov.github.io/public/articles/fun-experiment-with-llms-and-tools.md

 uv add anthropic python-dotenv
 ```

+The full code and instructions how to run it yourself can be found on my [Github](https://github.com/asankov/fun-with-llms).

 ## 1. Initial run - no tools

 In my initial run, I let the model perform the calculation by itself, without using any tools.